Kiki Kokí

 He describes himself as cautious.
 His friends think he’s a bit of a worry wart.
 I mean look at him…really?… a helmet, knee and elbow pads, a shell and he still worries about falling and getting hurt.
 Couple that with the fact that his top running speed is barely that of a snail and you realize that Poncie is one of those characters that’s really funny, though that may not be his intention.
 But thanks to his friend Kiki Kokí, Poncie has learned to have fun and enjoy the magic that everyday brings.

 There were two sources of inspiration for the character of Poncie.
 One of the inspirations was a real person named Juan Ponce de Leon.
 Ponce de Leon was the first governor of Puerto Rico.
 Like Poncie, De Leon was an explorer in search of a fountain.
-He famously sailed all the caribbean and Florida in search of the Fountain of Youth.
+He famously sailed all the Caribbean and Florida in search of the Fountain of Youth.

 Garto